material-admin/doc-material-components/article-component-template.md

 ### \[Component section\]
 Divide the component API into categories according to its TOC on its corresponsoding material.io/components page.
 Following a similar outline will help cross-link the pages between the design documents and the developer pages.
 You can skip **Theming** and **Specs** sections unless the component APIs deal specifically with either.

-For example [buttons](material.io/components/buttons/) is divided into the following 3rd tier sections:
+For example [buttons](material.io/components/buttons/) is divided into the following 3rd tier sections based on its variants:

 * Text button
 * Outlined button